-1. Make a profile:
+1. Users make a profile:

-Then the mentees sign up, highlighting areas they want to work on and goals they want to achieve.
+Then the mentees sign up, highlighting areas they want to work on, and goals they want to achieve.

-💡 We have some tips on how the program organisers can encourage sign ups to the mentoring scheme in our guide on ‘How To Start A Mentoring Program’.
+💡 We have tips on how the program organisers can encourage sign ups to the mentoring scheme our guide: How To Start A Mentoring Program.

-2. AI-Powered matching:
+2. AI-powered mentor matching:

-Collecting data from both mentors and mentees around skills, interests, strengths, weaknesses, experience and goals – the mentee receives AI driven match suggestions based on machine learning algorithms of what makes a good mentoring relationship.
+Collecting data from both mentors and mentees around skills, interests, strengths, weaknesses, experience and goals allows the mentoring software to make highly accurate matches.

-3. Mentee selects mentor:
+3. Mentee selects a mentor:

 The mentee can then send a quick email straight from the platform requesting their mentorship.